Nyumat/Pathfinding-Algorithm-Tool/README.md

 - This was my first real Data Structure and Algorithms side project outside of leetcode.
 I struggled for countless hours trying to compute the logic for the algorithm, but nonetheless I've learned so much and it's honestly made me realize just how much I still have to learn. :smile:

+## To-Do's

+- [ ] Add elapsed time on spacebar event
+- [ ] Integrate a stack for infinite nodes
+- [ ] Change the priority queue instance to a smaller value
+- [ ] Add a GUI color selector prompt on each run of .exe
+- [ ] Implement a stop search feature

 ## License

 [MIT License](LICENSE.txt)